Hey bunqers 🌈

-Normally, accepting a business to business direct debit requires you to send a signed form to your bank and, after acceptance, it cannot be easily changed.
+Normally, accepting a business to business direct debit requires you to send a signed form to your bank and, after acceptance, it can't be easily changed.
 We decided to do this differently- when another company sends a mandate form you can simply write down your bunq IBAN and send it back to them, no need to send us a copy! 🙌

 Upon accepting the mandate you’ll accept all future direct debits from that party and the limit is automatically set based on the original amount.
 You can always change the limit of both the mandate and your bank account at any time.

 Did you receive a direct debit on your bunq bank account?